osaisacson/tillsammans/README.md

 2. Email notification goes to the Coordinator
 3. Coordinator goes to admin section and assigns the order/volunteer to a group
 4. Coordinator generates an email to the user and to the group, confirming receipt and assignment
-5. Group leader goes to their group page and take action on order/volunteer (assigns to a volunteer if order, sets up time for training if volunteer)
+5. Group leader goes to their group page and take action on order/volunteer (if order: assigns to a volunteer, if volunteer: sets up time for training)
 6. When completed/trained, group leader marks status of order as completed/volunteer as active in the system
-7. Coordinator follows updated status of order/volunteer, if not eventually marked as completed/active they follow up
+7. Coordinator follows updated status of order/volunteer, if not eventually marked as completed/active they follow up with the group leader

 ### What you'll need

-We strongly suggest using the existing networks of your local community who already have experience with helping out risk groups.
-So start by asking around and see if they want to join the effort and start a group on the platform: we are collaborating with the municipality, the Swedish church, the Red Cross, Lions Club, Save the Children and other local actors.
+We strongly suggest conencting with existing networks in your local community who already have experience with helping out risk groups.
+So start by asking around and see if they want to join the effort and start a group on the platform.
+We are currently collaborating with the Tjörn municipality, the Swedish church, the Red Cross, Lions Club, Save the Children and other local actors.
+Having their knowledge and experience on board has been invaluable.

+We use a group leader from one of our partners for each group, and new volunteers get assigned to their groups.
+That said, it is also possible to start volunteer groups from scratch by simply joining together those willing and assigning a group leader among them.

 If you want to set up a similar structure to the one we have implemented you'll need: